ramalamadingdong/rubik.github.io/docs/edge_impulse.md

 Follow the Edge Impulse tutorial/walkthrough to create a simple object detection project.
 For an in-depth tutorial, follow the steps found [here](https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials/computer-vision/object-detection/detect-objects-using-fomo).

 4. __Verify that your device is connected__
-To double check your device is connected to Edge Impulse, go to your Edge Impulse project and click __Devices__ and you should see Rubik Pi 3 listed as one of your devices.
+To double check your device is connected to Edge Impulse, go to your Edge Impulse project and click __Devices__.
+You should see Rubik Pi 3 listed as one of your devices.
 You will only see your device under devices if you have created an impulse in your project.

 5. __Run your Impulse__
 To run an Impulse on your Rubik Pi device, run the command